MiswaQ/islam-for-beginners/README.md

 ### The five daily Prayers:

 <p>The Prayer is one of the most important pillar of Islam.
-Here we talk about importance of being ablution (Wudu - Ritual cleanliness).
+Here I talk about importance of being ablution (Wudu - Ritual cleanliness).
 And then give a short explanation what the five daily prayer is.</p>

    ### Five Prayers: ###